Our live webinars are recorded and subsequently offered on-demand to those who could not join the live dates.

 Participants will be able to identify and understand the core principles behind key areas that affect any corporate tax calculation and will be equipped to take more holistic approach to their work tasks.

 Understanding the key tax principles relating to fixed assets are of importance to any business.
-It is essential that businesses take care to identify the capital expenditure eligible for capital allowances and categorise the assets to the specified rates in order to correctly calculate and declare its tax liability
+It is essential that businesses take care to identify the capital expenditure eligible for capital allowances and categorise the assets to the specified rates in order to correctly calculate and declare its tax liability.

-The Fundamentals of Capital Tax Allowances webinar series aims to revise the key tax principles related to capital expenditure and focuses on a basic tax theoretical framework to apply when making decisions on how to classify expenditure incurred relating to fixed assets, for example, whether to capitalise or not, and if capitalised, which allowance to correctly apply.
+This webinar series aims to revise the key tax principles related to capital expenditure and focuses on a basic tax theoretical framework to apply when making decisions on how to classify expenditure incurred relating to fixed assets, for example, whether to capitalise or not, and if capitalised, which allowance to correctly apply.
 We will also address the tax consequences of the subsequent disposal of an allowance asset.

 The webinar material includes a training manual which contain the essential information on the key tax principles and the application thereof to practical examples that serves as a reference source after completing the course.